system-zero/system-zero/data/docs/la.md

   var damap = {"key" : 1, "second" : "two" }
   println ("${%p, damap}") # it will print a hexadecimal address of the value
   # of damap
+  # The set of directives:
+  #  - %d as a decimal
+  #  - %s as a string
+  #  - %p as a pointer address
+  #  - %o as an octal (0 (zero) is prefixed in the output)
+  #  - %x as a hexadecimal (0x is prefixed in the output)
+  #  - %f as a double

-  # A map can have private fields and other properties, which belong thought
+  # A map can have private fields and other properties, which belong though
   # to the extended interface.

-  # Arrays however are straight forward
+  # Arrays however are straight forward.

   var ar = ["a", "b"] # StringType array with two members

   # there is another way and it is being used when you want to initialize the
   # array later.
 In that case though the size should be known beforehand to C,
   # because it needs to allocate resources.

   var integer[4] intar

   # simply creates an integer array with four elements.
 By default the value
   # of an integer array element is initialized to 0, 0.0 for double arrays,
   # an empty string for strings and null for other datatypes.